The Goodyear Tire & Rubber Company

 -The Company manufactures and sells tires under the Goodyear, Dunlop, Kelly, Debica, Sava, and Fulda brands, various other Goodyear-owned house brands, and the private-label brands of certain customers.

--As of December 31, 2016, the Company has three operating segments representing its regional tire businesses: Americas; Europe, Middle East, and Africa (EMEA); and Asia Pacific.
-Effective January 1, 2016, the Company combined its North America and Latin America segments into a single Americas business unit.
+-The Company has three operating segments representing its regional tire businesses: Americas: Europe, Middle East and Africa (EMEA); and Asia Pacific.

 -Run on flat tires